glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 %}

-So if your number of guest is greater or equal than 4, you have around $0.63\%$ of chance, to have at least one guest who has drawn its name, that is a bit less than 2 out of 3 chances:
+So if your number of guest is greater or equal than 4, you have around $0.63\%$ of chance, to have at least one guest who drawn its name, that is a bit less than 2 out of 3 chances:

 $$p_{n\geq 4} \approx \dfrac{2}{3}$$

 It is risky to choose this simultaneous strategy, and it breaks the surprise phenomena when everyone unfolds the paper, if a guest randomly draws his/her own name.
+An exchange of papers or a new drawing of lots must be made.
 Another strategy this time sequential, is a guest takes turns drawing randomly a piece of paper and giving the Christmas hat to the person whose name is on the paper.
 Only the first guest could be drawn his/her name, but all he has to do is redraw a paper then put the paper back with his/her name.

 # Birthday paradox